On this page...

 “Wash hands” means the process of thoroughly washing hands and the exposed portions of the arms up to the elbow with soap or detergent and water and drying with a single-use towel or air dryer.
 Bar soap shall not be set out for common use.

-- The barbershop or salon has a sign visible outside the entrance designating it as a place of business.
+- The establishment has a sign visible outside the entrance designating it as a place of business.

-- The most current barbershop salon license renewal card is posted in the barbershop or salon front entrance providing the public a full, unobstructed view of the license.
+- The most current establishment license renewal card is posted in the establishment front entrance providing the public a full, unobstructed view of the license.
 Photo and electronic copies are not acceptable.

-- All individuals working in this barbershop or salon have the most current license renewal card posted in the barbershop or salon front entrance area to provide the public a full, unobstructed view of the license.
+- All individuals working in this establishment have the most current license renewal card posted in the establishment front entrance area to provide the public a full, unobstructed view of the license.
 Photo and electronic copies are not acceptable.

 - A service area that is equipped with exhaust fans or air filtration equipment that is of sufficient capacity to be capable of removing chemical fumes from the air;

-- A dispensary: A separate physical location or area in a barbershop, salon or school to be used for the storing and dispensing of supplies and cleaning and disinfecting of all implements.
+- A dispensary: A separate physical location or area in an establishment or school to be used for the storing and dispensing of supplies and cleaning and disinfecting of all implements.
 The dispensary is where products, chemicals and disinfectants are prepared, measured, mixed, portioned, and disposed of;

 - A reception area;